varigence/docs/bimlstudio/release-notes/bimlstudio-2018.1.md

 # BimlStudio 2018.1 Release Notes

-Significant changes between BimlStudio 2017 and BimlStudio 2018.1
+Significant changes between BimlStudio 2017 and BimlStudio 2018

 ## Azure Data Factory Support

-Added support for all ADF version 2 items and is current as of 3/20/2018.
+Added support for all ADF version 2 items and is current as of 06/20/2018.
 This includes the ability to:

 * Create all new V2 Linked Services
-* Create Activities
-  * Create Copy Activities
-    Create any supported V2 Sources
-    Create any supported V2 Sinks
+* Create all new V2 DataSets, Sources, and Sinks
-  * Create Transform Activities
-  * Create Control Flow Activities
+* Create all new V2 Pipelines and Activities including control flow
-* Create Triggers
+* Create all new V2 Triggers

-Other

-* Updated expression grammar to better handle whitespace in expressions and to improve the parse tree

 ## BimlScript PreCompiled Assembly Package (BSPCAP) Files